twitchtv/twirp/docs/errors.md

 }
 ```

-Which is also equivalent to building this error from scratch:
+Which is also equivalent to building the error from scratch this way:

 ```go
 func (s *Server) FindUser(ctx context.Context, req *pb.FindUserRequest) (*pb.FindUserResp, error) {